leonidboykov/gosling/docs/index.md

 will use `my_redirects.json` file instead of `redirects.json`

+    gosling -v

+will print current verson and exit

 # Using with GitLab CI

 There is also Docker image available on [Docker Hub](https://hub.docker.com/r/leonidboykov/gosling).
 You can use the following `.gitlab-ci.yml` config file to build redirects with `gosling`